This page contains Chapter 8 from

 Another reason why transhumanists need to keep a close eye on political developments is because of the topic of the regulation of innovative healthcare initiatives.

 Access to many medical treatments is highly regulated.
 Many drugs are available only on prescription.
 Before becoming available for prescription, drugs need to pass through lengthy and expensive testing procedures, checking for both safety and efficacy.
 Companies are only allowed to manufacture drugs if they possess certain licenses or meet demanding standards.

 These regulatory systems were introduced in order to protect patients from treatments that were ineffective or unsafe.
-Without such systems, many patients would have died as a result of unsafe drugs, or would have spent large amounts of money unnecessarily.
-Another problem would have been the spread of resistance to antibiotics (if antibiotic drugs are used too often).
-In other words, these systems have the intention of protecting the general health of the population from bad medical practice (whether that bad practice is intentional, as in the case of fraud, or accidental, as in the case of incompetence).
+Without such systems, numerous patients would have died as a result of unsafe drugs – often sold by negligent practitioners who made exaggerated claims on behalf of their product – or would have spent large amounts of money unnecessarily.
+Another problem would have been the spread of extreme resistance to antibiotics – as happens if antibiotic drugs are used too often.
+In other words, these systems have the intention of protecting the general health of the population from bad medical practice – whether that bad practice is deliberate, as in the case of fraud, or accidental, as in the case of incompetence.

 Another category of change is in informed consent – when patients are fully aware of the risks and issues with a new drug, but decide to join a trial of it, whilst waiving their normal rights to sue for damages in case of adverse effects.

 Finally, increased sharing of information between pharmaceutical companies, that normally carefully guard their research data (especially regarding failed approaches), will help society as a whole to avoid repeatedly wasting money essentially duplicating trials.

 Public policy should prioritise all such steps, for the sake of greater human health, even though individual companies may fear some loss of revenue as a result.